Bundesliga restart blow as Dresden squad placed in 14-day quarantine | Malay Mail

-BERLIN, May 10 — Dynamo Dresden placed their entire squad into a 14-day quarantine yesterday, just a week from the restart of the Bundesliga season, after the club reported two more cases of coronavirus.
+BERLIN, May 12 — Dynamo Dresden placed their entire squad into a 14-day quarantine on Saturday, just a week from the restart of the Bundesliga season, after the club reported two more cases of coronavirus.

 The decision means that Dynamo, who are bottom of the second division, will not be able to play their fixture against Hanover next weekend.